 - You can place color-coded science and math symbols on your photos or digital images;

-- A rechargeable battery is included which can use a single charge for up to two weeks (normal use);
+- It has a rechargeable battery which lasts on a single charge for up to two weeks (normal use);

 - The display is backlit so it is easy to read;